10 Best New Age Business Ideas

 This is an outstanding opportunity for the modern entrepreneur.
-As long as pet owners are buying high quality food for their furry friends, you have room to create a brand-new business.
+As long as pet owners are buying high-quality food for their furry friends, you have room to create a brand-new business.
 You may start offering raw food for pets with specific allergies.
-You may even combine this idea with another one from this list: weekly pet food delivery, anyone?
-The possibilities are just about endless.
+You may think about making deliveries -- and take your doggie customer for a walk while you're there!
+The possibilities to expand are numerous.

 Have kids or younger siblings?
-If so, you may know that more and more classrooms are allowing computers, iPads, and even smartphones during lectures and school activities.
+If so, you may know that more and more classrooms are utilizing Chromebooks and tablets.
 With the rise of this new privilege comes the rise of edtech, or educational technology.
 This can include “blackboard”-style student portals, educational games, online discussion platforms, assignment submission forms and much, much more.
-In fact, we’ve taken a stab at the edtech industry ourselves with the Kidpreneurs Academy.
-The Kidpreneurs Academy, a series of fun and interactive videos on young entrepreneurship, is a wonderful complement to a book we wrote that teaches kids seven through 12 the same concepts.
-Combined, "Kidpreneurs: Young Entrepreneurs with Big Ideas" and the Kidpreneurs Academy are our attempt at combining our area of passion and expertise (entrepreneurship) with youth education and the edtech industry.
+In fact, we’ve taken a stab at the edtech industry ourselves with the Kidpreneurs Academy, which is a series of fun and interactive videos on young entrepreneurship and a complement to a book we wrote that teaches kids seven through 12 the same concepts.

 It may seem like every type of edtech imaginable has already come to fruition, but realistically, a lot of today’s edtech is glitchy or impractical.
 Few online classroom resources do everything a teacher or student needs them to do; those that are actually complete are also inexplicably expensive.
 As an entrepreneur, it’s up to you to create (or sell) a solution that meets more than just one requirement at a time.

-But what’s even better than shipping out subscription boxes?
-“Unboxing” them.
+An even easier and less cost-intensive way to get into the subscription box biz?
+Try “unboxing” them.
 One particular family of three, UnboxingRocks, has built a highly-engaged audience on YouTube by opening their favorite subscription boxes on camera, then reviewing the contents with viewers.
 If building and shipping subscription boxes isn’t quite your thing, then perhaps sharing boxes online is.

-With these 10 new-age business ideas, it’s more possible than every to create the modern company you’ve been dreaming of.
+With these 10 New Age business ideas, it’s more possible than ever to create the modern company you’ve been dreaming of.
 How will you place your own creative spin on these ideas?